Skip to main navigation Skip to search Skip to main content

 Teaching Interests

-I have extensive broad experience of module co-ordination, MSc and BSc programme management and student teaching in each year of undergraduate and postgraduate programmes with large to small class sizes (8-280 students).
-I have supervised the research projects of more than 20 MSc students and 100 BSc students and visiting students/researchers.
-From 2017-2022 I co-ordinated the 4th Year BSc Science-Microbiology programme, and from 2005-2017 I was Director of MSc Biotechnology programme.
+I have extensive broad experience of module co-ordination, MSc and BSc programme management and student teaching in each year of undergraduate and postgraduate programmes with large to small class sizes (8-600 students) across a range of biological subjects.
+I co-ordinated the 4th Year BSc Science-Microbiology programme and was Director of the MSc Biotechnology programme.
+I have supervised the research projects of >25 MSc students and >125 BSc students and visiting students/researchers.

 Education/Academic qualification